Line 10 (Metrovalencia)

 Line 10 is a tram line which forms part of Metrovalencia in the city of Valencia, Spain.
 It opened on 17 May 2022.
 From 2007 until 2014, the line was designated as line 2.
 However, in November 2014, this designation was given to a branch of the existing Line 1, effective from April 2015.
 The line was then referred to as 'T2' until 1 March 2018 when it was decided to name it Line 10, to avoid confusion with existing metro lines.

 The first sections of the line had been built by 2007, with the part north of the city centre used by Line 6.
 A lack of available funds as a result of the Spanish economic crisis led to work being halted on the remaining sections.
 In June 2017, work resumed, with funding from the European Union and regional government used to complete the southern half of the line.
-Construction of the central part of the line has been indefinitely halted.
+The central and northern parts of the line were suspended until 2023 when the new regional government announced plans to revive the project.